tigerbeetle/tigerbeetle/docs/deploy/cluster.md

 sidebar_position: 1
 ---

-# Cluster
+# The TigerBeetle Cluster

-A TigerBeetle cluster is a set of machines each running the TigerBeetle server for strict serializability, high availability and durability.
+A TigerBeetle **cluster** is a set of machines each running the TigerBeetle server for strict serializability, high availability and durability.
 The TigerBeetle server is a single binary.

 Each server operates on a single local data file.